rtree/pages/docs/index.md

 ### Achievements to date

-Our company was founded in 2020 by a representative who has experience in SRE, PM and system consulting for major Japanese financial institutions.
+Metaproxy was founded in 2020 by a representative who has experience in SRE, PM and system consulting for major Japanese financial institutions.
 We specialize in providing middle management services between management and members.

 Our main achievements since the establishment of the company include the following
 - PM for management accounting system project